hapax/hapax.github.io/assets/reality.md

 fall?
 And not: what makes the world go round?
 Newton answered the big question, gravity explains why the world goes round, but only because he asked the little question first.
-So if we allow our curiosity to settle on the ordinary things, on the humble things, the shells and pebbles, we may, like Newton, learn some of the grand secrets of the ocean floor.
+So if we allow our curiosity to settle on the ordinary things, on the humble things, the shells and pebbles, we may, like Newton, stumble onto deeper truths in that undiscovered sea.

 One of these grand secrets is that everything is interesting; this is one the perks of being a scientist, that you get to see the